For Educators: Everyday Gratitude Strategy

 Currently, our Everyday Gratitude strategy for use in middle schools and high schools is available to schools in our Caring Schools Network and to schools participating in the Middle School Kindness Challenge.
 Email Glenn Manning at email@example.com or book a call to learn more about Caring Schools Network.

 Note: We are currently piloting Everyday Gratitude in grades K-5.
-Email Milena Batanova at email@example.com to learn more.
+Fill out this interest form to access the pilot strategy.

 Last reviewed October 2018.